Blitz-Mobile-Apps/react-native-animated-splash/androidDescription.md

   * fromYDelta: initial point at y-axis to start animation.
   * toYDelta: final point at y-axis to end animation.

-* performSingleAnimation(imageview, typeofanimation, animationDuration, fromXDelta, toXDelta, fromYDelta, toYDelta, isLoop)
+* performSingleAnimation(imageview, typeofanimation, animationDuration, fromXDelta, toXDelta, fromYDelta, toYDelta, loop)
   for SLIDE or SCALE animation continue looping

-  * isLoop: run animation in loop or continuously.
+  * loop: run animation in loop or continuously.

 ##### Defining FADE or ROTATE animation